ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/lua_basics_manticoin.md

 ### Displaying Coin Count

-Let's modify `TutorialScript` to display this info.
-Add the following code:
+Create a new script and call it `DisplayCoins`.
+We'll start with the following code:

 ```lua
 -- Print out 'Player name: {coin count}' every 2 seconds